 Marshland: increase Partnership Investigate sources of finance for long-term restoration of river catchment; and for flood alleviation.
 Increase the extent of the marshland around the shores of the Reservoir for nature conservation, landscape, and to increase wind for water sports.
 Amber Marshland habitat at risk of scrub encroachment.
 See the comments for 'Marshland maintain', above.
-Marshland: orchids , Marshland work by Brent Council.
+Marshland: orchids Marshland work by Brent Council.
 Volunteer work by WHCG.
 WHCG to provide information.
 Status currently not known.
 As for Marshland, above.
 Several of the species of marshland orchids present at the Reservoir would benefit from relatively open (un-shaded) situations or may have other specific requirements.
 Marshland and habitats (northern arm of Reservoir) Barnet, Barratt PLC Restoration of shore by Phase 1 of West Hendon Redevelopment.
 Amber Refer to Barnet.
 A section of the shoreline near to Cool Oak Lane bridge, has previously been completed.
 Discussions are in progress regarding other works in the northern arm of the Reservoir.
-South-bank boardwalk Canal and River Trust Canal & Rivers Trust budget: periodic work.
+South-bank boardwalk Trust Canal & Rivers Trust budget: periodic work.
 As required.
 Red / Amber The Canal and River Trust had plans to restore a boardwalk, though now awaiting the outcome of the Vision exercise.
+The remnants of the previous boardwalk have been collected up by volunteers.
+A section of the original boardwalk and a small footbridge remain in place after repairs.

 Invasive species: Japanese Knotweed, Giant Hogweed and other invasive species.
 Invasive species at the Welsh Harp extends also to a number of other species where growth is across paths, excessively shading marshland or causing other issues.
 Brent Council Parks actions: Knotweed Reduced at the Brent Reservoir including at Neasden Recreation Ground; and Giant Hogweed at the Welsh Harp Open Space.
-Barnet Council have Reduced Knotweed near to Cool Oak Lane bridge and Giant Hogweed elsewhere.
-Control of these species requires continuing attention: timely short-term control; control at the time of other works; and as part of longer term management.
-On-going by Barnet Council, Brent Council, and the Canal and River Trust.
+Barnet Council have Reduced Knotweed near to Cool Oak Lane bridge and Giant Hogweed elsewhere. species requires continuing attention: timely short-term control; control at the time of other works; and as part of Red On-going by Barnet Council, Brent Council, and the Canal and River Trust.
 The Brent River Catchment Partnership are investigating how to improve control along the whole catchment; and knowledge is shared between partners of the River Brent Catchment Partnership.
 Thames 21 working with Brent Council and others, have treated some Knotweed and Giant Hogweed on the River Brent section downstream of the dam wall (spring / summer 2021).
 There are similar projects upstream in Barnet.
 Spring 2022: Brent: Control of Giant Hogweed at the Welsh Harp Open Space near to Wood Lane.
 Barnet: Similar work on invasive species.
 Cool Oak Lane bridge.
 Cool Oak Lane bridge and Wood Lane traffic.
 Barnet Highways (leading) in consultation with Brent Highways.
 Barnet Council and others.
 New pedestrian bridge in place.
 Green Pedestrian footbridge alongside historic, vehicular footbridge.
-River Brent Catchment Management Plan All; led by Environment Agency / Thames 21.
-2011 - ongoing progress, with large Action Plan published at: see website: https://www.thames21.org.uk/catchment- partnerships/brent/